Samsung Galaxy S20 begins shipping March 6

 - S20 Ultra 5G: from $1,399

-The S20 and S20+ will be available in Cosmic Gray, Cloud Pink, Cloud Blue in the U.S. As for the S20 Ultra 5G, it’ll come in Cosmic Gray and Cosmic Black.
+The S20 and S20+ will be available in Cosmic Gray, Cloud Pink, and Cloud Blue in the U.S. As for the S20 Ultra 5G, it’ll come in Cosmic Gray and Cosmic Black.
 A special edition Olympic Games Athlete edition with a matte gold finish will be released to coincide with the 2020 Summer Olympics in Tokyo.